-I sweetened these brownies with maple syrup but you can substitute honey if you don’t need them to be vegan.
+I sweetened these chickpea flour brownies with maple syrup but you can substitute honey if you don’t need them to be vegan.

 These brownies get their rich texture from extra virgin olive oil.
 You can substitute melted coconut oil or any other type of oil you prefer.

 I used pure vanilla extract in this recipe.
 I recommend using the pure stuff as opposed to artificial vanilla flavoring if possible because you can really taste the difference.

 How to make these chickpea flour brownies

 Start by preheating the oven, then add the maple syrup, olive oil, pure vanilla extract, unsweetened cocoa powder, and salt to a large mixing bowl.
 Use a whisk to mix those ingredients well.

 Next you’ll add the chickpea flour and cold water and whisk some more until the batter looks smooth.
 Add the dairy-free dark chocolate chips and mix again to evenly distribute them.

 Transfer the batter to an 8×8 inch baking dish lined with parchment paper, then bake at 350 degrees Fahrenheit for 42 minutes.

 Let them cool off a bit before serving.
 They’re delicious served warm, at room temperature, or even straight out of the freezer.

 Leftovers and storage